EpsiPository/TexTran/README.md

 	Price:decimal
 ```

-In this project, Entities are generated in separate files and saved to the `Data.Abstractions` project.
+In this project, Entities are generated in separate files.
-Models/Enums for example are generated in a single CS file, but this can be changed to your needs.
+Models/Enums for example are generated in a single CS file, but this can be changed as needed.

 Generated Entity example:
 ``` csharp